 This constant struggle to survive on this tranquil mountaintop, which on a fine day has panoramic views all the way to Lough Conn and Crossmolina, is a reminder of how our forebears struggled during another era when the greed and heartless power of a few caused such hardship for so many.

 One of Mayo’s best-preserved island clacháns can be found on the Inishkea Islands.

 The earliest settlements on the Inishkea Islands off the Mullet in North Mayo have been dated between 6th and 10th centuries when the islands were noted monastic settlements attracting pilgrims from the mainland.

 The last islanders left the Inishkeas in 1934-5 and settled on the Mullet.
 The death-knell for the community was sounded when 10 young islanders were drowned in the devastating hurricane of October 1927.

 The deserted village on Inishkea South is all that remains of the this Mayo island settlement that survived for centuries.

 Thankfully, this village has been given the kiss of life with two of the old cottages now renovated by descendants of the original inhabitants for use as holiday dwellings.

 Achill’s Deserted Village

-The village is the largest and most recently abandoned of a number of such settlements that were as summer ‘booley’ homes The 80 – 100 stone cottages located along a mile-long stretch of road on the southern slopes of Slievemore mountain were occupied up until fairly recent times.
+The village is the largest and most recently abandoned of a number of such seasonal settlements.
+The 80-100 stone cottages located along a mile-long stretch of road on the southern slopes of Slievemore mountain were occupied up until fairly recent times.

 One of the last villages in Mayo to be abandoned was in Cuiltybo between Kiltimagh and Kilkelly.